AP sources: Biden to pledge halving greenhouse gases by 2030

 The 50% target would nearly double America’s previous commitment and help the Biden administration prod other countries for ambitious emissions cuts as well.
 The proposal would require dramatic changes in the power and transportation sectors, including significant increases in renewable energy such as wind and solar power and steep cuts in emissions from fossil fuels such as coal and oil.

 The nonbinding but symbolically important pledge is a key element of the two-day summit, which begins Thursday when world leaders gather online to share strategies to combat climate change.
-China announced on Wednesday that President Xi Jinping will participate.
-China is the world’s largest carbon polluter, with the U.S. second.
+China, the world’s largest carbon polluter, with the U.S. second, announced on Wednesday that President Xi Jinping will participate.

 The U.S. emissions target has been eagerly awaited by all sides of the climate debate.
 It will signal how aggressively Biden wants to move on global warming, a divisive and expensive issue that has riled Republicans to complain about job-killing government overreach even as some on the left worry Biden has not gone far enough to address a profound threat to the planet.